Idris Davies

 Idris Davies (6 January 1905 – 6 April 1953) was a Welsh poet.
 Born in Rhymney, near Merthyr Tydfil in South Wales, he became a poet, originally writing in Welsh, but later writing exclusively in English.

-He was the only poet to cover significant events of the early 20th century in the South Wales Valleys and the South Wales Coalfield, and from a perspective literally at the coalface.
-He is now best known for the verses "Bells of Rhymney", from his 1938 Gwalia Deserta (meaning literally "Wasteland of Wales"), which were later adapted into a popular folk song.
+Davies was the only poet to cover the significant political events of the early 20th century in the South Wales Valleys and the South Wales Coalfield, which was informed from his experience of having worked at the coalface.
+He is best known for the verses "Bells of Rhymney", from his 1938 Gwalia Deserta (meaning literally "Wasteland of Wales"), which were adapted into a popular folk song.

-Life and career
+Early life and education

 Davies was born at 16 Field Street, Rhymney, Monmouthshire, the Welsh-speaking son of colliery chief winderman (mine lift operator) Evan Davies and his wife Elizabeth Ann.
+He learned English at school.
+After leaving school at the age of fourteen, for the next seven years Davies worked underground as a miner in the nearby McLaren Pit at Abertysswg and later at the Maerdy Pit in Pontlottyn.

+In the autumn of 1925, Davies enrolled in three series of evening classes.
+First he enrolled in continuation classes in English, arithmetic, drawing and science.
+Then he enrolled in commercial classes in English and bookkeeping, the latter for a Royal Society of Arts examination, which he passed at elementary level.
+Finally he enrolled, albeit without any conviction, in another set of evening classes in arithmetic and English grammar, during which he became interested in English literature, in particular the Romantics.
+He rejected Welsh literature outright because of his accusation of what 'the parsons', as he called them, had done to it.

-After leaving the local school at the age of fourteen, for the next seven years Davies worked underground as a miner in the nearby McLaren Pit at Abertysswg and later at the Maerdy Pit, Pontlottyn.
-After an accident in which he lost a finger at the coalface, and active participation in the General Strike of 1926, the pit closed and he became unemployed.
-He spent the next four years following what he called "the long and lonely self-tuition game", having been introduced to the work of Shelley by a fellow miner.
+At the time, interest in the Labour Party was at 'white heat'.
+Consequently, Davies became extremely interested in politics, attending a series of weekly lectures in the local Workmen's Library on the application of Marxism to recent economic history which was taught by a graduate of Ruskin College, Oxford.
+As elsewhere, the political temperature in Rhymney rose considerably in the winter of 1925.
+However, before the year was out Davies experienced a serious accident underground, his second accident, as a result of which he lost a little finger.
+In the following year the much-vaunted General Strike of 1926 occurred, the local pit closed and he became unemployed.
+He spent the next four years following what he called 'the long and lonely self-tuition game'.